sical/drlviz/README.md

 python -m SimpleHTTPServer 8000
 ```

-You can now access DRLViz at: http://localhost:8000/.
+Once the server is launched, you should be able to access DRLViz at: http://localhost:8000/.